DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #Third Entry

-Replacing the MediaRecorder with an AudioRecord proved to be much more difficult that initially expected.
+Replacing the MediaRecorder with an AudioRecord proved to be much more difficult than initially expected.
 MediaRecorder completes the entire process for you, you barely need to do a thing.
 AudioRecord on the other hand, requires you to read and store the audio, short by short.
 * Discover a way of playing music to ensure earlier steps are working correctly.